Prepare your environment

 Prepare the following environments before you start the customization.

-You can either apply for a free trial of Kintone on the Kintone website or apply for a free Kintone developer license (you must sign up as a Kintone developer network member to apply for a developer license).
+You can either apply for a free trial of Kintone on the Kintone website or apply for a free Kintone developer license (you must sign up as a Kintone Developer Program member to apply for a developer license).

 A Web Browser